Trump raises more than $207 million since Election Day as he pushes baseless election fraud claims - KESQ

 Trump raises more than $207 million since Election Day as he pushes baseless election fraud claims

-The total includes money flowing to Trump’s campaign coffers and to the Republican National Committee — along with a new leadership PAC that Trump established after the election that could help fuel his political ambitions in the future and retain his influence over the Republican Party for years to come.
+The vast majority appeared to flow to Trump’s campaign coffers, the Republican National Committee and their joint committees — but some went to a new leadership PAC Trump established after the election that could help fuel his political ambitions in the future and retain his influence over the Republican Party for years to come.

 CNN previously reported that Trump’s post-election fundraising had exceeded $170 million.

-Note: This story has been updated with additional details from Thursday’s FEC filings.